 ThinkFun Code Master Programming Logic Game and STEM Toy is a way for your 8-year-old to learn or practice programming skills.

-It is a single player game with 60 levels to provide many hours of use.
-The goal is to create a program that will send your avatar to collect crystals and return to a portal.
+It is a single-player game with 60 levels to provide many hours of use.
+The goal is to create a program that will send your avatar to collect crystals and return them to a portal.
 There’s one sequence of actions per level that will succeed.

 Skills: Programming, reasoning, planning

 Outfoxed!
 A Cooperative Whodunit Board Game

 Outfoxed!
 A Cooperative Whodunit Board Game might be a bit on the young side for your 8-year-old, but it could be a good intro to deduction-type games like Clue.
 It’s also a cooperative game rather than a competitive one.

 The premise of the game is that a pot pie has gone missing and you have to help determine which of the suspects is in fact the thief.